kryptine/iTasks-SDK/README.txt

 This repository holds the iTasks Software Development Kit (SDK).

+=== What is it ? ==

+The iTask Software Development Kit enables you to write multi-user web applications.
+This can vary from a simple web application for filling in a web-form, a dedicated workflow system, an email application, or any application to support workers in an organizarion to work together on the internet accomplishing a common goal.
+So, it is a kit for developing multi-user software systems.

+Applications are defined on a high level of abstraction, called "Task Oriented Programming" (TOP).
+In this new style of programming, one defines the tasks humans and machines have to do.
+One can abstract from low level technical stuf, like the communication between browsers and the server, the generation and handling of user interfaces, the storage of information on disk or in databases.

+TOP can be seen as an Embedded Domain Specific language, realized with a Combinator Library programmed in the host language Clean,

 === Setup ===

+= First install the Clean 2.4 32-bit distribution on your machine (download it from the Clean site: http://wiki.clean.cs.ru.nl/Download_Clean).
+There are version for the PC, Mac, and Linux.

-= Preparation of the IDE =
+= Preparation of the Clean IDE for iTasks =
 - Make sure that this SDK is placed in the folder of the Clean 2.4 32-bit distribution (the one that contains "CleanIDE.exe") and is called "iTasks-SDK".
 - Start the CleanIDE
-- Import the "iTasks" environment by choosing "Environment" -> "Import..." from the menu and selecting the "iTasks-SDK/Server/iTasks.env" file.
+- Import the "iTasks" environment by choosing "Environment" -> "Import..." from the menu and selecting the "iTasks-SDK/Server/iTasks.env" environment file.
 - Set your default heap size for projects to 8M by choosing "Project" -> "Project defaults..." from the menu

 = Additional steps if you need client side execution =
 - Please note that it works only with the Clean 2.4 32-bit distribution
 - You need to use the "iTasks-SDK/Compiler/CleanIDE.exe", which must be in the same folder as the regular CleanIDE.exe.
   If you want to use both, rename "iTasks-SDK/Compiler/CleanIDE.exe" and move it in the same folder as CleanIDE.exe.
 - Import the "iTasks + SAPL" environment by choosing "Environment" -> "Import..." from the menu and selecting the "iTasks-SDK/Server/iTasks + Sapl.env" file.
 - Unpack "iTasks-SDK/Compiler/StdEnv-Sapl.zip" into "Libraries/StdEnv/".
 This should add the folder "Sapl" in "Libraries/StdEnv".